uribo/learnR/basic-objects/vector.md

 ```

-A useful implication is selecting by logical criterion.
+A useful implication of this operation is selecting entries by logical criterion.
 For example, this line picks out all entries that are no greater than 2.

 ```r